lillyxcko/React-Notebook/4-React-Syntax.md

 }
 ```
 > Instead of passing 'props' into the component function, you may destructure the Prop so that you only need to enter {variablename} and not {prop.variablename}.

 > Destructuring the prop: you may only destrcuture what you need from that prop in that component

-    > e.g. even though the above prop has variables img, name, phone, email - can pass only Component({img, name})
+    > e.g. even though the above prop has variables img, name, phone, email - can destructure only some: Component({img, name})

 > You may notice the syntaxes are different between the first and second exmaples for Props.
 Both are valid, but the first one is a more modernized method.